ekandikattu/CS4372/Linear_Regression/README.md

 ## Dataset
 ### Wine Quality Dataset
 Context: This dataset is related to the white variant of the Portuguese "Vinho Verde" wine.
 The goal is to model wine quality based on physicochemical tests.
+Classes are ordered and not balanced.
+There are no missing values.

 Relevant Publication: